-Vegan Lentil Recipes – If you have a bag or can of lentils in your pantry, you won’t go hungry!
-From soups and chilis to casseroles and burgers and even appetizers and snacks, check out this collection of the best vegan recipes using lentils!
+If you have a bag or can of lentils in your pantry, you won’t go hungry!
+From soups and chilis to casseroles and burgers and even appetizers and snacks, check out this collection of the Best Vegan Lentil Recipes!

 Lentils are a pantry staple that lend themselves well to a variety of meatless dishes.
 They’re healthy, hearty, inexpensive, quick-cooking, and totally satisfying.

 I’ve rounded up the BEST vegan lentil recipes so you can learn to love these mini legumes, too.

 Like beans, lentils are part of the legume family.
 They grow in pods containing just one or two tiny seeds and are often referred to as “pulses.”
 The shape of the dried beans look like a lens, which is how they got their name.
 The word “lentil” comes from the Latin word for “lens.”